ucb-art/laygo/README.md

 Example generaters can be found [here](docs/generators.md).

 ## More References
-Check the following papers for the successful IC generation history using laygo:

-[1] E. Chang et al., ["BAG2: A process-portable framework for generator-based AMS circuit design,"](https://ieeexplore.ieee.org/document/8357061/) in Proc.
-IEEE CICC, Apr.
-2018.

-[2] J. Han et al., "A generated 7 GS/s 8 b time-interleaved SAR ADC with 38.2 dB SNDR at Nyquist in 16 nm CMOS FinFET," in Proc.
-IEEE CICC, Apr.
-2019.

-Several bootcamp sessions are held at BWRC and other places to introduce laygo to public.

 ## License
 This project is licensed under the BSD License - check the